-This analysis took into account the level of bills for all quarterly billed customers (approximately 722,000).
-AGL advise that the average quarterly bill for residential and business customers billed quarterly, in the one year period analysed was \$202.
+AGL provided information to the Industry Regulator, analysing billing data for all quarterly billed customers (approximately 722,000).
+This analysis demonstrated that the average quarterly bill for residential and business customers billed quarterly, in a one year period (March 1999 - Feb 2000), was \$202.

-For business customers it is difficult to identify a meaningful single average bill given the very large variation in business usage.
+For monthly billed customers, AGL advised that due to the very large variation in business usage, it was difficult to identify a meaningful single average bill.
 For this analysis, AGL took into account all monthly-billed customers using less than 160MWh per annum (approximately 10,000).
-AGL advise that the average monthly bill for customers using less than 160MWh per annum, in the one-year period analysed was \$615.
+This analysis demonstrated that the average monthly bill for business customers using less than 160MWh per annum, in the one-year period analysed, was \$615.